saji2000/saji2000/README.md

 ### Hello World! 👋

-I am a 4th year software engineering student at the University of Alberta.
+I am a graduate student in software engineering student at the University of Alberta.
 I am also working as the CEO and Co-Founder in Maple Dating Inc.

 ## 🔧 Technologies & Tools
 <p align="left">